FSSKM/TAGC_review/README.md

 ## Tutorial
-We will walk through a simulated data example and a real data example, where the former uses a simulated phenotype with known heritability, and the latter uses a real phenotype with unknown heritability.
+We will walk through a simulated data example and a real data example, where the former uses simulated phenotypes with known heritability and genetic correlation, and the latter uses a real phenotype with unknown heritability and genetic correlation.

 We first demonstrate the pre-processing steps that are required for both examples.